apple/swift-protobuf/README.md

 $ brew install swift-protobuf
 ```

+This will install `protoc` compliler and Swift code generator plugin.

 ## Converting .proto files into Swift

 To generate Swift output for your .proto files, you run the `protoc` command as